 Chicago, IL – A federal judge agreed Plaintiffs properly alleged claims for constitutional violations for unlawful seizure (U.S. Const., amend.
 IV, and Article I, Section 6 of Illinois Constitution of 1970) against Butler School District 53 (the "District") Superintendent Heidi Wennstrom, Kelly Voliva (the former Principal of the District’s Brook Forest Elementary School ("Brook Forest")), and Brook Forest Assistant Principal Lisa Owen (collectively, the "Administrator Defendants").

 "...The issue is whether the allegations are sufficient to indicate that A's seizure, under the circumstances presented, was objectively unreasonable—or, as stated in Wallace [by Wallace v.
 Batavia Sch.
 Dist.
 101, 68 F.3d 1010 (7th Cir.
 1995)], whether it reasonably could be found that the Administrators' actions were 'disproportionate to the interference with the educational process that the situation presented,' 68 F.3d at 1015.
 Here, a nine-year-old student was allegedly pulled from class and aggressively questioned for an hour and a half about academic dishonesty that was allegedly initiated by his parent, and this questioning was conducted simultaneously by three high-ranking administrators, including the District Superintendent.
 Those administrators allegedly intimidated and belittled A; told him he could only answer 'yes' or 'no'; and told him that he could not cry.
 That alleged conduct is viewed in light of the situation, which did not involve disruptive behavior or the need to restore order among students (such as an imminent fight between students, as in Wallace) or other exigent circumstances (such as the need to administer breath tests to students for blood alcohol concentration prior to entering a school function, as in Ziegler v.
-Martin County School District, 831 F.3d 1309 (11th Cir.
+Martin County Sch.
+Dist., 831 F.3d 1309 (11th Cir.
 2016))."
 Jain, 303 F. Supp.
 3d at 682.

 Additionally, the Court allowed the plaintiffs' claim for willful and wanton conduct to continue against the following parties: the District; the District's Board of Education and its members at the relevant time, Lou Paskalides, Rajiv Advani, Liz Chun, Todd Rusteberg, Hitesh Patel, Alan Hanzlik, and Alan Kumar (collectively, the "Board"); Heidi Wennstrom; Kelly Voliva; and Lisa Owen (collectively, the "District Defendants").
 The Court highlighted that, "'[u]nder Illinois law, a plaintiff pleading willful and wanton misconduct must establish the same basic elements of a negligence claim, which are the existence of a duty, breach of that duty, and an injury proximately resulting from the breach,' as well as a 'conscious disregard for the welfare of the plaintiff.'
 Doe-2 v.
 McLean Cty.
 Unit Dist.
 No. 5 Bd. of Dirs., 593 F.3d 507, 514 (7th Cir.
 2010)."
 Jain, 303 F. Supp.
 3d at 683.
-Plaintiffs allege the District Defendants 'willfully and wantonly' did the following: failed to properly investigate the allegations of academic dishonesty; 'targeted the overwhelming weight of their authority on a 9-year-old boy'; disclosed their 'unfounded allegations and unwarranted punishment' to District families and staff; employed a law firm to conduct an 'inherently biased and flawed investigation'; and 'continue to single out' A 'for different treatment than his peers.'
+Plaintiffs allege the District Defendants "willfully and wantonly" did the following: failed to properly investigate the allegations of academic dishonesty; "targeted the overwhelming weight of their authority on a 9-year-old boy"; disclosed their "unfounded allegations and unwarranted punishment" to District families and staff; employed a law firm to conduct an "inherently biased and flawed investigation"; and "continue to single out" A "for different treatment than his peers."

 WHERE: United States District Court for the Northern District of Illinois, Everett McKinley Dirksen United States Courthouse, 219 South Dearborn Street, Chicago, Illinois